SimchaCahn/simInfiniteSlider/README.md

 I would **love** ❤️ to see feedback, and constructive critsism.

-Any question, comments, or to just say "Hello", just email me at: simchacahn(at)gmail.com
+Any question, comments, or just to stop by, and say "Hello", just email me at: simchacahn(at)gmail.com